gourabsingha1/ListMaker/README.md

 5. if an inappropriate search is made, then the result should mention it, hiding the add list and recyclerview in makelistActivity

 ## Notes
-1. Google Sign In: Gradle -> Run Gradle -> gradle signingReport -> Get SHA256 -> Put in on Firebase
+1. Google Sign In: Gradle -> Run Gradle -> gradle signingReport -> Get SHA256 -> Put it on Firebase